domotz/power_bi_domotz/README.md

 # Power BI Domotz Connector
-Power BI Domotz custom connector provides an easy way to fetch data from Domotz and use them to create custom reports in Power BI.
+Power BI Domotz custom connector provides an easy way to fetch data from Domotz and create custom reports in Power BI.

 ### Usage
 Create a folder with the following path if it does not exist:
-`\User\Documents\Microsoft Power BI Desktop\Custom Connectors` and copy the file bin/debug/domotz.mez in that folder.
+`\User\Documents\Microsoft Power BI Desktop\Custom Connectors` and copy the file `bin/debug/domotz.mez` in that folder.
 Start Power BI Desktop and from `Options -> Security -> Data Extensions` select `Allow any extension to load without validation or warning`